Skip to main content

 Description

-Instead of manually filling in the Airflow connections and variables for every environment, using the Airflow UI in Conveyor, you can now also load them automatically from an external backend (e.g. AWS secrects manager or Azure Keyvault) .
+Instead of manually filling in the Airflow connections and variables for every environment, you can also use the Airflow UI in Conveyor to load these automatically from an external backend (e.g. AWS Secrets Manager or Azure Key Vault).
 This makes it possible to specify them ones and automatically get the configuration in your environment.
 We integrate with the secret backend functionality for Airflow, as described here.
 In this how-to we will go over the different steps required to set this up using Conveyor.

 Creating a secret